Victim Witness Assistance

 The Victim Witness Information Form is used throughout this state to assist U.S. Attorneys' Offices and other federal agencies with their statutory obligations to advise the courts of the appropriate restitution to be awarded to victims.

-Toll-free Telephone Numbers for the Victim-Witness Coordinators:
+Toll-free Telephone Number for the Southern District of Florida Victim-Witness Coordinators:

 For current information regarding a particular case, contact the Victim-Witness Coordinator as indicated.